cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return format_dst(0, self.ID, usage) + ctx
 ~~~

-The output, called the "domain separation tag", is used in our constructions
+The output, called the "domain separation tag", is used in the constructions
 for domain separation.
 Function `format_dst()` is defined in {{dst-binder}}.

 ## Sharding {#sec-vdaf-shard}